Corner modes in non-Hermitian next-nearest-neighbor hopping model: Introduction

-Going beyond the scope of short-range hopping, long-range hopping in Hermitian systems is found to mediate versatile topological phases where the number of zero-energy modes increases~\cite{Beatriz19,Dias22,Fangzhao18,Hsu20}.
-In this context, the interplay between long-range hopping elements and non-Hermiticity is still in its infancy as far as HOT systems are concerned~ \cite{NoriNHPRL2019,Ghosh22NH,Liu21,Liu23,mondal2024persistent}.
-Therefore, considering a two-dimensional (2D) long-range NH SOTI, we, therefore, examine whether non-Hermiticity induces exceptional SOTI phases, otherwise absent in the Hermitian case, and address the following interesting questions that have not been explored so far in literature, to the best of our knowledge: How does the BBC change in the above NH phases?
+Going beyond the scope of the first nearest neighbor (NN) hopping, the second NN or the next-nearest-neighbor hopping elements in Hermitian systems is found to mediate versatile topological phases where the number of zero-energy modes increases~\cite{Beatriz19,Dias22,Fangzhao18,Hsu20}.
+In this context, the interplay between the next-NN hopping elements and non-Hermiticity is still in its infancy as far as HOT systems are concerned~\cite{NoriNHPRL2019,Ghosh22NH,Liu21,Liu23,RangiPRB2024,JiPRB2024}.
+Therefore, considering a two-dimensional (2D) NH SOTI with next-NN hopping, we, therefore, examine whether non-Hermiticity induces exceptional SOTI phases, otherwise absent in the Hermitian case, and address the following interesting questions that have not been explored so far in the literature, to the best of our knowledge: How does the BBC change in the above NH phases?
 Can we characterize these emerging exceptional topological phases by bi-orthogonalized non-Bloch winding number?

-We consider a CS-preserved generic model, hosting SOTI phases in the presence of non-Hermiticity and long-range hopping terms.
-The first [second] nearest neighbor (NN) Hermitian model Hamiltonian can host four [four and sixteen] zero-energy corner modes while exceptional points, caused by the NH effects, reshape topological phase boundaries as compared to the Hermitian case.
-As a result, we find that BBC is not only different from their Hermitian counterparts but also non-trivially modified once long-range terms are included.
+We consider a CS-preserved generic model, hosting SOTI phases in the presence of non-Hermiticity and next-NN hopping terms.
+The first [second] NN Hermitian model Hamiltonian can host four [four and sixteen] zero-energy corner modes while exceptional points, caused by the NH effects, reshape topological phase boundaries as compared to the Hermitian case.
+As a result, we find that BBC is not only different from their Hermitian counterparts but also non-trivially modified once second NN hopping terms are included.
 The phase boundaries between four [one] and one [none] zero-energy modes per corner in the second [first] NN model are revised following the dressed mass term due to the non-Bloch nature of wavefunction for NH Hamiltonian.
-We compute the quadrupolar winding number (QWN) appropriately in real space by exploiting the CS as well as implementing the bi-orthogonalization and non-Bloch nature to lay out the phase diagram which is in accordance with the complex spectrum under open boundary conditions (OBC).
+We compute the quadrupolar winding number (QWN) appropriately in real space by exploiting the CS as well as implementing the bi-orthogonalization and non-Bloch nature to lay out the phase diagram, which is in accordance with the complex spectrum under open boundary conditions (OBC).